Flickermeter Statistical Analysis Module

 We can observe in the analyzed signal (yellow block in the model) that a large and relatively slow voltage fluctuation is superimposed on small voltage fluctuations induced by distributed thermal storage systems.
 It is apparent that the slow moving voltage fluctuation did not induce significant flicker compared to the small voltage fluctuations.

-3* In the analysis section, set the start time value to 50 seconds to exclude from the analysis the inital pike in amplitude in the instantaneous flicker level.
+3. In the analysis section, set the start time value to 50 seconds to exclude from the analysis the initial spike in amplitude in the instantaneous flicker level.

 The cumulative probability function (CFP) is then displayed in the lower diagram.
 The short-term flicker severity value Pst is displayed along with the P0s, P1s, P3s, P10s, and P50s percentiles corresponding to the flicker levels exceeded for 0.1%, 1%, 3%, 10% and 50% of the time during the observed period.